Mobility-Scooter-Project/DeltaHPC-Manager/README.md

 - **Connect to Delta HPC Server:** Connect to the Delta HPC server using your username and password, with support for Duo MFA authentication.
 - **Manage Directories:** View and manage files and directories on the server.
 Directories have a yellow text color.
 - **Upload Files:** Upload files to a specific directory on the server.
 The application allows you to create directories if they do not exist.
 - **Download Files:** Download files from the server to your local machine.
-The appication allows you to preview videos before downloading.
+The application allows you to preview videos before downloading.
 - **Delete Files/Folders:** Delete files and folders from the server.
 - **Stream Preview Video:** Preview videos up to 5 seconds.
 - **Progress Tracking:** Track the progress of file uploads and downloads with a progress bar and percentage indicator.